-- Speak to your bank, building society or mortgage broker to get advice find out how much you can afford.
+- Speak to your bank, building society or mortgage broker to get advice and find out how much you can afford.

-- Don’t forget that there are lots of other costs attached to buying a property, such as solicitor’s fees, stamp duty and home insurance.
+- Don’t forget that there are lots of other costs attached to buying a property, such as solicitor’s fees, Stamp Duty and home insurance.